Raising vegetables and flowers from seeds is a sure-fire way to grow strong, abundant, and healthy plants for your allotment garden.

 As a gardener, you’re in tune with the climate in your location.

 I’m in zone 8b which means the minimum average temperature through the year is 15° to 20°F and hard frosts occur from mid-Autumn to late Spring.

 A good planting plan will include frost-tolerant plant seeds starting in late February such as spinach, lettuce, and onions to take advantage of increased daylight.

 There’s no use starting runner beans or butternut squash in February in the UK as they like warmer temperatures.

-For an early start to the season in late February sow spinach, calabrese, coriander, kohlrabi, and onions.
+For an early start to the season in late February sow spinach, calabrese, coriander, kohlrabi, and onions under cover.